-The U. S. Food and Drug Administration (FDA) has approved Restylane Kysse (Galderma), a hyaluronic acid (HA) filler for lips and upper perioral rhytids in adults 21 and older.
-There are 19* BRANDS of FDA-approved facial dermal fillers available to cosmetic injection providers.
-Each one has multiple and specific indications (lips, cheeks, etc.) The 19 count does not include dual versions of the same product, with and without lidocaine (i.e., the next best in lip fillers is here).
+The U. S. Food and Drug Administration (FDA) has recently approved Restylane Kysse (Galderma), a hyaluronic acid (HA) filler specifically designed for lips and upper perioral rhytids in adults 21 and older.
+There are 19 brands of FDA-approved facial dermal fillers available to cosmetic injection providers, each with multiple and specific indications.

+If your healthcare provider confirms that dermal fillers are an option for you, know that all medical products have benefits and risks.
+In some cases, the side effects of a dermal filler injection may appear weeks, months, or years after the injection.
 A small blunt tip cannula is a thin, flexible tube with a small opening in the side that can provide an effective means of injecting dermal fillers of HA into the lips.
-Most dermal fillers have a temporary effect, because they contain materials that the body absorbs over time.
+Most dermal fillers have a temporary effect because they contain materials that the body absorbs over time.